 The rough can kill your score.
 Not only is it easy to find the rough, when your ball goes into the rough it's often difficult to find it because there are not many natural markers like trees or obvious landmarks with which to gauge where it goes out of bounds.
 Try to keep your eye on anything that goes into the rough, otherwise you'll be declaring a lost ball and hitting 3 before you know it.
 And while you are looking, be sure you don't hold up play.
 If it's obvious you can't find your ball quickly, wave the next group through.

 Don't let the 6,535 yards fool you.
 Links golf courses should never be judged by length.
-Glasgow Gailes is a difficult golf course not because of sheer length or dramatic carries or intimidating topography.
-It is difficult because of its subtly designed holes with strategically placed bunkers on the undulating fairway and around the greens.
-It is difficult because of hills and valleys in front of greens that displace and redirect shots which are short of the green or slightly mis-hit.
-It is difficult because many greens are inverted saucers that you must come in high on and hold or you roll off the back or sides, leaving yourself with a delicate chip or a long, uphill putt from the fringes.
+Glasgow Gailes is a first-class golf course not because of sheer length or dramatic carries or intimidating topography.
+It's a fine golf course because of its subtly designed holes with strategically placed bunkers on the undulating fairway and around the greens. because of hills and valleys in front of greens that displace and redirect shots which are short of the green or slightly mis-hit. because many greens are inverted saucers that you must come in high on and hold or you roll off the back or sides, leaving yourself with a delicate chip or a long, uphill putt from the fringes.
 It's a beautifully designed golf course and one you should put on your list to play.
 (And if you play exceptionally well here, reserve a tee time at the next Q School because you're ready for the big time.)

 By the way, as with virtually all Scottish golf courses, no denim is allowed and if you are wearing shorts they must be tailored shorts.
 You are required to dress "smartly."
 And, please, NO CELL PHONES.